Junior doctors industrial strike action

-The British Medical Association has announced that junior doctors will take part in a 72-hour strike from 7am on Monday 13 March to 6:59am on Thursday 16 March.
+The British Medical Association has announced that junior doctors will take part strike action from 7am on Thursday 27 June and 7am on Tuesday 2 July 2024.

 We hope that the industrial dispute is resolved as soon as possible, but apologise in the meantime for any disruption it may cause.